gustavovaznet/app-pystd/README.md

-# Python Studies
+# Python
-I'm currently learning python from scratch.
+Coding in Python